-But I invited Susan to my public-radio show and podcast for another reason that she states on her LinkedIn profile, alongside all those impressive scientific credentials: because, she says, she loves to show people “the coolness of plants.”
+But I invited Susan to my public-radio show and podcast in this reprise episode for another reason that she states on her LinkedIn profile, alongside all those impressive scientific credentials: because, she says, she loves to show people “the coolness of plants.”

 So keep an open mind, gardeners, as we explore the “cool” of poison ivy—and of course practical, more obvious matters like what to do to avoid that damn rash.
-Listen to the June 22, 2015 edition of my public-radio show and podcast using the player below.
+Read along as you listen to the June 22, 2015 edition of my public-radio show and podcast using the player below.
 You can subscribe to all future editions on iTunes or Stitcher or Spotify(and browse my archive of podcasts here).

 read/listen: my poison-ivy q&a

 Q. Your area of research concentration has been the cashew family [or Anacardiaceae], Susan, correct?